Never Gone

-Never Gone is the fifth studio album (fourth in the United States) released by American vocal group Backstreet Boys as the follow-up to their fourth studio album Black & Blue (2000), after a short hiatus.
-Never Gone was originally due for release in 2004, but the release date for the album was pushed to June 14, 2005, for unknown reasons.

-The album differs musically from their previous albums, moving away from teen pop into pop rock tendencies.
+Never Gone is the fifth studio album (fourth in the United States) by American vocal group Backstreet Boys.
+It was released by Jive Records on June 14, 2005, as the successor to their fourth studio album Black & Blue (2000), after a short hiatus.
+The album differs musically from their previous albums, shifting from teen pop into pop rock tendencies.
 Unlike previous albums, it featured only live instruments.
-The album's title track mourns the loss of Kevin Richardson's father, Jerald, who is also Brian Littrell's uncle.
-It sold over 3 million copies worldwide.
+The album's title track is inspired by the death of Kevin Richardson's father, Jerald, who was also Brian Littrell's uncle.